“WHERE HAVE YOU COME FROM?”

 If you’re concerned about hiring a car in Morocco, we would recommend reading this blog post by Along Dusty Roads.
 It provides very helpful information about what to consider if you choose to rent a car and we relied on this a lot!

 Check in to your hotel.
 We stayed at Casa Sabila in the beautiful Bab el-Ansar district and a short walk from Ras el-Maa.
 The Arab-Andalusian guest house features five rooms and a roof terrace.
 It is also located close to the Great Mosque.
-To book your accommodation in Chefchaouen, we recommend using Agoda.

 Head to Bab Ssour for lunch.
 Unfortunately, Google Maps was not our friend when we tried to locate this restaurant ourselves.
 We walked around the Bab El Sor square and a couple of the blocks more than once, trying to shake off many men who wanted to act as tour guide or offer us drugs (see What To Know below).
 Eventually we asked a young woman who happily guided us up an alleyway and then walked off promptly.